 The H-bridge driver includes a fully integrated over current protection function within each of the internal power MOSFETs.
-When the motor current exceeds the over current protection threshold, IOCP, exceeding a de-glitch time, tDEG, all power MOSFETs will be turned off immediately.
+When the motor current exceeds the over current protection threshold, I{OCP}, exceeding a de-glitch time, t{DEG}, all power MOSFETs will be turned off immediately.
 After the retry time times out, the H-bridge driver will release the protection activation and allow normal operation to resume.
+The retry mechanism is only available in Forward and Reverse modes.